nodejs/node/doc/guides/collaborator-guide.md

   release.
 For example, `land-on-v10.x` would be for a change to land in Node.js 10.x.

-Any Collaborator can attach these labels to any pull request/issue.
+Any collaborator can attach these labels to any pull request/issue.
 As commits land on the staging branches, the backporter removes the `lts-watch-` label.
 Likewise, as commits land in an LTS release, the releaser removes the `land-on-` label.